Handique Girls College: Student accommodation

 The Nirmal Prova Bordoloi Hostel is situated just opposite to the college campus on the eastern side of the Dighalipukhuri.
 It is a three storied building with additional residential complex for Hostel Super and other staff members.

 Departments

 The college has eighteen departments offering major and general courses.
 The college offers courses of study in both Arts and Science faculties up to Degree Major level.
 The medium of instruction is English.
 However, Assamese is also used as complementary to English.
 Conforming to the national pattern of education, 10+2+3 structure is followed in the state of Assam and the Three Year Degree Course (TDC) has been introduced from the 1984-85 session.

 The following is a list of courses offered at the college:

+Seat intake

 Societies

 The following is a list of societies active in the college:

 Festivals

 The college celebrates two major festivals during the annual session: